sunpy/sunpy/doc/source/guide/plotting.rst

     plt.show()

-If you'd like to make this a permanent change you can access a number of settings under the `plot_settings` variable so to permanently change the normalization of the color table to a linear one running from 5 to 100 (clipping everything above and below these values)::
+If you'd like to make this a permanent change you can access a number of settings under the `plot_settings` property to make your changes for that map instance permanent.
+ In the following example we change the normalization of the color table to a linear one running from 5 to 100 (clipping everything above and below these values)::

     import sunpy.map